ministryofjustice/opg-docker/README.md

 make
 ```

-By default this will use the regitry URL registry.services.opg.digital.
+By default this will use the regitry URL registry.service.opg.digital.
 To overwrite use

 ```
 make registryUrl="<your registry url>"